carpentries-incubator/pymarc_basics/_episodes/03-Parsing a MARC file.md

 			print ("Success! found record with id {}.format(search_id)")
 ```

-What are the main differences between these two code snippets?

 > ## Using variables in code
 > What is main difference between these two code snippets?
 Why is it useful?
 > > ## Solution